Changes in the Landscape of Legal Interpretation Services

 There are a few constants that remain between onsite interpretation and remote interpretation.

-- Provide any necessary prep information ahead of time to familiarize the interpreter with the case and any important details that will aid in the interpretation.
-If the notice of deposition is not able to be shared, even a short paragraph providing some context can be a difference maker for our interpreters.
+Provide any necessary prep information ahead of time to familiarize the interpreter with the case and any important details that will aid in the interpretation.
+If the notice of deposition is not able to be shared, even a short paragraph providing some context can make a difference for our interpreters.

 Our Translation Company is ready to provide professional legal interpretation in dozens of languages to help in a remote capacity.
+You can check out our Zoom interpretation services page for more information.
 If you need a professional interpreter’s service or are just interested in learning more about how we can help, please reach out and a member of the team will be glad to provide further assistance.
 We look forward to helping in a remote capacity and eventually getting back to onsite interpretation once it has been deemed safe.